 And the great thing is, lead magnets often help entice people that aren’t quite ready to buy to at least stay connected with you, just in case they change their mind.

 From there, you’ll be able to ramp up your email marketing efforts, build a stronger relationship with those that are unsure about your brand, and eventually turn them into paying customers.

 For example, check out this great landing page example by Smart Blogger, which offers a valuable lead magnet to people that will click the call to action button.

 Once you click on the call to action, you immediately see a popup to enter your email address for access to the cheat sheet.
 You also find out that you’ll get weekly emails with tips.
 This is Smart Blogger’s way of providing subscribers value and forging a relationship.

 For more on what to offer site visitors in return for their email addresses, check out this helpful list of lead magnet ideas.

-And if you really want to know how your site is doing in term of landing pages, be sure to check out the Publishers Report in MonsterInsights to see what your website’s top landing pages are.
+And if you really want to know how your site is doing in terms of landing pages, be sure to check out the Publishers Report in MonsterInsights to see what your website’s top landing pages are.

 That way, you can see which lead magnets resonate the best with site visitors so you can give them more of what they want in return for more signups and sales.

 3. Optin Form

-No matter what you end goal is for your site’s landing page, you’re going to need an optin form of some sort.
+No matter what your end goal is for your site’s landing page, you’re going to need an optin form of some sort.
 Even if just to collect an email address.